ejabbered/slpkg/README.rst

     Are you sure to remove 14 packages [y/N]?

-Remove packages using dialog utility:
+Remove the packages using dialog utility:

 .. code-block:: bash